 Antenna & rotator

 Antenna is the most important matter.
 Generally, the higher gain, the better results can be obtained, but that comes with a narrow antenna beam.
 It is easy to achieve high gain figure on microwave bands, because of a relatively short wavelength.
 There are many designs around.
-The largest dual-polarized parabolic dishes available on the market are manufactured by Ubiquiti with diameters up to 100-150 cm (RocketDish, MonsterDish).
+The largest dual-polarized parabolic dishes available on the market are manufactured by Ubiquiti with diameters up to 1-1.5 m (RocketDish, MonsterDish).

 RocketDish RD-5G31-AC antenna at the top of 18 meter mast (click for more info)